Romeo Santos: Solo career, signing with Sony Music, Formula, Vol. 1, and live release (2011–2013)

-Formula Volume 2 (2013-2016)
+Formula, Vol. 2 and Aventura reunion (2013–2016)

-On July 30 2013, he released the first single off his second album, "Propuesta Indecente".
-It peaked at number 1 on the Billboard Hot Latin Songs chart.
+On July 30, 2013, he released the first single off his second album, "Propuesta Indecente".
+It peaked at number 79 on the Billboard 100 and at number 1 on the Billboard Hot Latin Songs chart.
+As of 2021, it is the second best-performing Latin song of all-time on that chart.
+It lasted on the chart for 125 weeks in which 4 of those weeks were positioned at number 1.
+It also peaked at number 1 on the Latin and Tropical Airplay Billboard charts.
+The song was certified 51× Platinum in the United States by the Recording Industry Association of America (RIAA), making it his most certified song to this day.
 It received a Lo Nuestro Award for Tropical Song of the Year in 2014.
-As of 2021, is the second best-performing Latin song of all-time on the chart.
-It lasted on the chart for 125 weeks in which it 4 of those it was positioned at number 1.
-It also peaked at number 1 on the Billboard Latin and Tropical Airplay charts.
-The music video for this single reach over 1 billion views on YouTube.
-As of 2022, it has over 1.9 billion views.
+The music video for this single reach over 2 billion views on YouTube as of 2023.

 On January 28, 2014, second single, "Odio", was released.
 It featured Canadian rapper Drake.
-It peaked at #1 on the Billboard Hot Latin Songs chart and lasted 13 weeks on that position.
-It also peaked at number 1 on the Billboard Latin and Tropical Airplay charts.
+It peaked at number 45 on the Billboard 100, making it Romeo's best single in that chart to this day.
+It peaked at number 1 on the Billboard Hot Latin Songs chart as well and lasted 13 weeks on that position.
+It also peaked at number 1 on the Latin and Tropical Airplay Billboard charts.
 This song was the first time Drake sang in Spanish.
+It was certified Diamond, 34× Platinum as of August 31, 2022, in the United States by the Recording Industry Association of America (RIAA).